tyfolino/spr24-susc-lecture/docs/git-and-github-theory.md

 ---

-# Git is helpful on its own:
+# Git is helpful on its own

-- It lets you easily track changes to your code
-- If something goes wrong, you can rollback to an earlier, working version
-- You can organize your tasks and workflow ("branching")

 ### But it really shines when used with GitHub!